Lavdrim Hajrulahu

-Lavdrim Hajrulahu (Hajrullahu; born 7 March 1998) is a footballer who plays as a centre-back for Swiss club Lausanne Ouchy and the Kosovo national team.
+Lavdrim Hajrulahu (Hajrullahu; born 7 March 1998) is a footballer who plays as a centre-back for Swiss Challenge League club Neuchâtel Xamax.
+Born in Switzerland, he represents the Kosovo national team.

+Club career

+On 24 June 2024, Hajrulahu joined Swiss Challenge League side Neuchâtel Xamax.

 International career

 On 2 June 2021, Hajrulahu received an urgent call-up from Kosovo for the friendly matches against Guinea and Gambia.
 Six days later, he made his debut with Kosovo in a friendly match against Guinea after coming on as a substitute at 46th minute in place of Bajram Jashanica.